 It is used for quickly finding orthologs, i.e., genes that have diverged after a speciation event and are more likely to perform a similar function in different species, as opposed to paralogs, which are the result of a duplication event and are more likely to perform a different function.
 The best way to do this is by considering phylogenetic trees.
 If for a particular gene family (a group of genes with a similar sequence)

-Threshold_score: Threshold_Score is the allowable range to be considered as ortholog.
+Threshold_score: Threshold_score is the allowable range to be considered as ortholog.

 If you set the Threshold score to 0 , the concept is the same as the algorithm using reciprocal best hit.
 The only difference is that the blastp has been performed only once.( Threshold score를 0으로 설정하면, reciprocal best hit를 이용한 알고리즘과 개념이 같게 됩니다. 다만 blastp를 한 번만 수행했다는 것이 다릅니다).
 Gene sequences related to reciprocal best hit are called orthologs, when the score of blastp is the best hit in both directions.
 In the one-way threshold best hit algorithm, the blastp is executed once to find the forward best hit (AAE Gene1 ECO Gene1) , and the data with the reverse query type gene(ECO gene1) is found in all calculated blastp datasets.
 After find the backward best hit.
 If the difference between the backward best hit score and the forward best hit score is less than or equal to the threshold score, it is considered as ‘ortholog’, and this is called the “one-way threshold best hit”

 'Set the threshold score.
 The threshold score is an allowable range to be an ortholog.
 If the score difference between backward best hit score and forward best hit score is less than threshold score, it is considered the forward best hit pair to be the ortholog.'
 'That is called the "one-way threshold best hit" by us.
 The default value is "5". "backward best hit score - forward best hit

+Protein_sequencing :- is the practical process of determining the amino acid sequence of all or part of a protein of peptide. currently the so-called protein sequencing refers to the detection of proteins primary structure, which contains the number of polypeptide chains in proteins.

+The two major direct methods of protein sequencing are mass spectrometry and Edman degradation using a protein sequenator (sequencer).

+The length of protein sequence is different among plant and animal (70 and 80 )

+BUGs & Notes

+Glob.
+Glob () is currently working in windows only for mod 2

+Generally, Matrix 3 is causing Error

+Do not use bare “except”

+backward_best_hit_work_list

+division_parallel_query()

+various condition on user_selected_num can be reduced

+python3.7 must be installed ( for subprocess module)

+the number at the end of each file is the number of core that means if core used for 50 then 50 files will be created.

+What is the difference between _best_score_S5_1 and _blastp_score_split_list_S5_1 ???

+One_way rename ow

+Best_hit rename bh

+Forward_best_hit = fbh

+Backward_best_hit = bbh

+The ultimate file used for clustering is Genome-Genome-oneway-threshold-best-hit-score5

+# in this case 5 is threshold_score

+Only file needed for further processing is * oneway_threshold_best_hitScore+threshold_score

+The mode 1 or 2 Must be passed.
+(This will filtered with function check_mode(mode_)

+Blastp User Manual

+blastp -query query_file -subject subject_file -matrix BLOSUM45 -outfmt 10 qseqid sseqid score length

 MCL – a Cluster algorithm for graph

 The MCL algorithm is short for the Markov Cluster Algorithm, a fast and scalable unsupervised cluster algorithm for graphs (also known as networks) based on simulation of (stochastic) flow in graphs.
 The algorithm was invented/ discovered by Stijn Van Dongen at the Centre for Mathematics and Computer Science (also known as CWI) in the Netherlands.